Esri/cityengine/_plugins/palladio.md

 draft: false

 name: Palladio
+title: Palladio - Plugin for Houdini
 platform: Houdini
 logo: palladio.png
 github: https://github.com/Esri/palladio

-teaser-image: palladio_ex_5_1.jpg
+teaser-image: palladio_teaser_image.png

 hero-title: Palladio
-hero-subtitle: CityEngine Plugin for Houdini
+hero-subtitle: CityEngine Plugin for SideFX Houdini
 hero-content:
-  - type: video
+  - type: image
-    name: rOH_oZ1doLU
+    name: palladio_teaser_image.png

 description: Palladio is a plugin for SideFX Houdini.
-It provides operator nodes which enable the execution of CityEngine ‘rules’ within Houdini networks.
-Therefore, a 3D environment artist does not have to leave their familiar Houdini toolset anymore to make use of CityEngine’s procedural modeling power.
+It provides "surface operator" nodes which enable the execution of CityEngine CGA rules within Houdini networks.
+Therefore, 3D environment artists do not have to leave their familiar Houdini toolset anymore to make use of the procedural modeling power of CityEngine.

 gallery:
 - image: palladio_ex_1_2.jpg
 - image: palladio_ex_2_2.png
 - image: palladio_ex_1_3.jpg

-introduction: Complicated export-import pipelines are no longer needed, which also means that the procedural building models do not need to be “baked” anymore.
+introduction: With Palladio, complicated export-import pipelines are no longer needed to get CityEngine models into Houdini.
+This also means that the procedural building models do not need to be “baked” anymore.
 The buildings stay procedural during the entire modeling workflow (optionally even at render time).
-Consequently, the 3D environment artist can change the height, style and appearance of buildings easily with a parametric interface at any point during production.</br>Palladio requires Rule Packages (RPK) as input, which are authored in CityEngine.
+Consequently, the 3D environment artist can change the height, style and appearance of buildings easily with a parametric interface at any point during production.<br/><br/>Palladio requires Rule Packages (RPK) as input, which are authored in CityEngine.
 An RPK includes assets and a CGA rule file which encodes an architectural style.
 Comprehensive RPK examples are available below and can be used “out-of-the-box” in Palladio.
-More examples for CGA rule files can be found in the CityEngine tutorials.</br>Palladio is well suited for managing the procedural generation of architectural 3D content in digital sets.
-However, Palladio is restricted to the procedural generation of single buildings / objects.
+More examples for CGA rule files can additionally be found in the CityEngine tutorials.<br/><br/>Palladio is well suited for managing the procedural generation of architectural 3D content in digital sets.
+However, Palladio is restricted to the procedural generation of single buildings/objects.
 Palladio does not include the city layouting and street network editing tools of CityEngine i.e. the rich CityEngine toolset to design a city from scratch (or based on geographic data) is still needed.

 ressource-1-title: Downloads
 ressource-1-text: Download the latest version of Palladio here.